arsho/programming-challenges/SolveAPuzzle/README.md

 - The degree of vertex E is 3

 It has 4 vertices (vertex A, vertex B, vertex D, and vertex E) with odd degree.
-Thus, the graph does not have any Eulerian path.
+Thus, the graph does not have an Eulerian path.
-So, we cannot draw this graph on a paper without lifting the pencil from the paper and without using any edges twice.
+So, we cannot draw this graph on paper without lifting the pencil from the paper and without using any edges twice.
+We should return `false` for this case.

 ### Input constraints
 An integer `N (1 <= N <= 100)`, the number of nodes of the graph.